-The market for websites of all kinds continues to increase across the board.
-More and more investors are looking for website buying opportunities in every niche and are willing to spend more to do so than ever before.
-This should mean that anyone who is considering selling a website should be sitting pretty.
+The market for online businesses continues to increase across the board.
+More and more investors are looking for online business opportunities in every niche.
+They are also willing to spend more to do so.

-If you are considering selling your website or online business it’s going to take more than brainstorming a price and coming up with some appealing listing copy.
-The fact is that you probably have more than a bit of work to do before you get to that stage.
-And skimping on this grunt work will likely cost you, big time.
+So, If you are considering selling your website or online business, it will take more than brainstorming a price and coming up with some appealing listing copy.

 Anyone considering investing in any website is primarily looking to do one thing; MAKE MONEY.

-If you are having cash flow issues with a site that should be making money based on what it brings in, it is time to examine why that is.
+If you have cash flow issues with a site that should be making money, it is time to examine why that is.

 - Are you wasting money?
 Are you paying too much for hosted services?

-- Are you giving to much content away for free?
+- Are you giving too much content away for free?

 - Have you tapped into all the possible markets for what you offer?